Outrunning the Night - a life journey of disability, determination and joy.

 Formats and editions

-The book is available now in several different formats:
+The book is available now in sevelal editions and two languages:

 - Kindle edition

-A professionally narrated audio book has been created by VisAbility.
-The audio book is also available for loan from the VisAbility library.
-People who purchase the audio book edition will also receive an 'e-package' that includes PDF, ePub and HTML editions.
+A professionally narrated audio book has been created by VisAbility and is now available from this website or from Audible.
+People who purchase the audio book from this website will also receive bonus HTML, PDF and ePub digital editions.

 Sydney 2000 Olympic torch relay

 Sample chapter - Prologue

 The following is a sample of ‘Outrunning the Night’: the prologue.